deannalynleonard-cmd/her-ai-hour/README.md

 Her AI Hour™ is an AI platform built for women in senior leadership who are navigating the AI moment with intention.
 It's not a course.
 It's not a chatbot.
 It's not another tool that talks *at* her.

-It's a space where the woman who already leads — in the C-suite, the boardroom, the founder's seat, the partnership track — meets AI on her own terms.
+It's a space where the woman who already leads, in the C-suite, the boardroom, the founder's seat, the partnership track, meets AI on her own terms.
 With her own language.
 At her own level.

 ## The problem